xou130/Arma3-target-popup/README.md

 # Arma3-target-popup
 This is a customized version on FoxRazgriz/SSgt Schirf 's popup.sqf.
 Suitble for clan killing house usage
-tested on a clain server
+tested on a clan server
 # Syntax for using
 1. each target has a name like target_1
 //those code for executing reset action